 The recent Brexit vote has been affecting miners just as it has affected precious metals.
-The terrorist attack in Nice, France, however, couldn’t hold gold higher for long.
-The unrest in Turkey hasn’t helped gold, either.
+Recent terrorist attacks in Europe, however, couldn’t hold gold higher for long.

 Both gold and silver rose recently to two-year highs due to additional safe-haven bids in the wake of global turmoil.
 Most mining shares had positive days following the Brexit vote.
-However, the pace is now slowing down.
+This pace is now slowing down.

-The VanEck Vectors Junior Gold Miners ETF (GDXJ) has risen 138.6% YTD.
+The VanEck Vectors Junior Gold Miners ETF (GDXJ) has risen by 136.1% YTD.
 Due to mining stocks’ sudden substantial rises, many of them are trading close to or above their target prices.
-Hecla Mining is one such example of a company that is trading higher than its target price.
+Hecla Mining is one example of a company that’s trading higher than its target price.

 The RSI (relative strength index) readings for miners are falling, as are those of precious metals.
-An RSI level above 70 indicates that a stock has been overbought and could fall.
-An RSI level below 30 indicates that a stock has been oversold and could rise.
-GDXJ’s RSI reading is close to 52.
+An RSI level of above 70 indicates that a stock has been overbought and could fall.
+An RSI level of below 30 indicates that a stock has been oversold and could rise.
+GDXJ’s RSI reading is close to 51.5.

 In the final part of this series, we’ll discuss the correlation between major miners and gold.